CoderSsVartak/Image-Reconstruction/README.md

   - Authenicate your google account on which the dataset is stored on google colab (Run the cells of google colab, it contains automated code to authenticate your account).

   ## Description:
-   - Add the file id (1QZv7mWvvF8mnT0A2mA4OFSvxF1eqPd8g) when dataset is to be downloaded.
-(Only when using colab)
    - Data is stored in the form of a dictionary, function is present in the code file to convert it from dictionary to numpy array.
    - Images are pickled using Joblib.